-The Climate Food and Farming (CLIFF) Research Network is inviting PhD students from developing countries, to apply for the CLIFF-GRADS program for 2018, if they wish to undergo short-term scientific training and research stays at CGIAR research centers, on topics related to measurement and management of greenhouse gas emissions and carbon storage in agricultural systems.
+The Climate Food and Farming (CLIFF) Research Network is inviting PhD students from developing countries, to apply for the 2020 CLIFF-GRADS Fellowship program, if they wish to undergo short-term scientific training and research stays at CGIAR research centers, on topics related to measurement and management of greenhouse gas emissions and carbon storage in agricultural systems.

-Grants of US$10,000 to US$12,000 will be awarded for 4 to 6-month scientific training and research stays.
-These grants are for supporting living and research costs at the host institution, including living and research costs at the host institution and all costs associated with that research, including travel, housing, meals, and research materials and services.
-They are not to be used for tuition or unrelated personal expenses.
+Grants of US$10,000 to US$12,000 will be awarded.
+These grants are for financing the short-term scientific visit, including living and research costs at the host institution and any costs associated with that research, including travel, housing, meals, and research materials and services.
+Funding is not to be used for tuition, university fees, or unrelated personal costs.

 Applicants must be currently enrolled PhD students in a field related to quantification of greenhouse gas emissions or carbon sequestration in agricultural systems, who are nationals of developing countries (eligible countries are all countries listed as “low-income economies’’, “lower-middle-income economies”, “upper-middle income economies” and “Latin America and the Caribbean” by the World Bank).
 In recognition of the importance for gender equity in science and policy-making, CLIFF-GRADS aims to award at least half of all fellowships to women.

 Scientific visits must take place during 2020.
 Each CLIFF-GRADS recipient will work directly with a research supervisor at the host institute.